Shrines and cultural destinations

 From spiritual retreats to Christian pilgrimages, from cultural exploration to new discoveries, The Villes Sanctuaires Association will help you add a sense of purpose to your journey.

 19 Shrines, 19 different stories

 In times when religion was associated with power, kings contributed to the notoriety of these shrines, by gifting relics found in far-away lands, or by financing their construction.
 These sites are full of history, combining spirituality, beauty, Christian and cultural heritage with artistic traditions from Romanesque to Gothic art and beyond.
-Despite their shared faith, each sanctuary is profoundly different, a reflection of the image of its founders, their respective histories and the messages they convey.
+Despite their shared faith, each sanctuary is profoundly unique, a reflection of the image of its founders, their respective history and the message they convey.

 Whether believer or agnostic, most of us will at some point seek the meaning of life, an attempt to understand the reasons for life’s tribulations.
 In the Middle Ages confession and prayer were the main purpose of these religious shrines but over time, societal changes have entrusted them with other missions.
 More and more people are looking for a break from the fast pace of modern life, through different forms of spirituality, meditation, yoga...